-The 2018 Lynn Wakefield Unsung Hero Award winner is Sheila Reynolds, Grants Specialist.
+The 2019 Lynn Wakefield Unsung Hero Award winner is Kori Nelson, Pediatrics Fellowship Program Coordinator

 - Provide a visible and powerful way to communicate and reinforce those behaviors, achievements, and outcomes most important to advancing the IU School of Medicine.